Florence / Attractions / Pitti Palace

 The Palazzo Pitti was commissioned by Luca Pitti, a Florentine banker.
 Construction of the Pitti Palace started in 1457 and its design is attributed to Brunelleschi.
 You can see from the sheer size of the palace in Florence that the Pittis tried to outdo the Medicis with their palace.
 That is why it is so painful that the Medici took over the palace, when the Pittis could no longer bear the construction costs in 1549.
 The palace remained in the hands of the Medici until 1737, after which it fell into the hands of the Habsburg Lorraine family.
 After this, Napoleon Bonaparte stayed here for a while.
 At the time of the unification of Italy, the palace passed back to the Italian royal family.

-Palazzo Pitti FlorencePalazzo Pitti with the Galleria Palatina
+Palazzo Pitti FlorencePalazzo Pitti Florence with the Galleria Palatina

 Galleria Palatina